-THESE DARK CHOCOLATE TRUFFLES are a raw chocolate chip cookie dough lover’s dream.
+THESE DARK CHOCOLATE TRUFFLES are a chocolate lover’s dream.
 Even better, they are paleo-friendly, sugar-free and bulletproof-approved.
 Sweetened using Lakanto, one of the most amazing products for whipping up treats on a whim, they are everything decadent but still incredibly healthy.
 Lakanto, a natural zero-glycemic sweetener made of erythritol and monk fruit (luo han guo), is a game-changer for anyone who hasn’t given it a try.
 It tastes like the real deal and doesn’t have a bitter aftertaste like Stevia, making it easier to transition into a sugar-free lifestyle.

-So back to the truffles, there’s no guilt in eating these beauties, which are also packed with collagen and tocos.
+So back to the truffles, there’s no guilt in eating these sweet treats, which are also packed with collagen and tocos.
 These two super ingredients do wonders for your skin with the tocos (short for tocotrienols) acting as a bioavailable source of vitamin E for antioxidant power.
 Both are also known to promote healthy skin and connective tissue.

 Paleo raw cookie dough truffles